 An entity shall, in its opening Ind AS Balance Sheet:

 - recognise all assets and liabilities whose recognition is required by Ind AS;

 - not recognise items as assets or liabilities if Ind AS do not permit such recognition;

-- reclassify items that it recognised in accordance with previous GAAP as one type of asset, liability or component of equity, but are a different type of asset, liability or component of equity in accordance with Ind AS; and
+- reclassify items that it recognized in accordance with previous GAAP as one type of asset, liability, or component of equity, but are a different type of asset, liability, or component of equity in accordance with Ind AS; and

 - apply Ind AS in measuring all recognised assets and

 The accounting policies in opening Ind AS Balance Sheet may differ from those that it used for the same date using previous GAAP.
 The resulting adjustments arise from events and transactions before the date of transition to Ind AS shall be recognised directly in retained earnings.